MarkLaur/BikeApp/README.md

 - Separate web app, API server and MySQL server
 - Bike trip list view
 	- Lists all bike trips and shows their data
-	- Pagination not yet implemented
 - Station list view
 	- Lists all stations and shows their data
-	- Pagination not yet implemented
 - Station search
 	- Searchable by ID
 		- Name search not yet implemented